paulipa/sico-wiki/services/ingame-services/citadels.md

 The coalition leadership will make sure that all the coalition members and blue players have acess to the citadels and structures we own as well as use the services installed on them.

-> As long as you are part of any silent coalition corporation you will have access to the coalition wide citadels.
+> As long as you are part of any Silent Coalition corporation you will have access to the coalition wide citadels.
 {.is-success}

 ## Finding your citadels